sagemathinc/cocalc-doc/source/terminal.rst

 Next time you launch this terminal, or restart it via typing in ``exit`` and pressing the return-key, this setup file will be evaluated and you'll end up in the fish shell with the correct TERM environment variable set.

-.. index:: Terminal file, clean
+.. index:: Terminal; remove history

 Remove history from a terminal file
 -----------------------------------